 First suppose that there is a region of $D_p \setminus D_p'$ which has a northwest corner that is contained in the $(p+1)$st row, but the region is not contained in row $p+1$.
 Let $(p+1, j)$ be such a northwest corner with $j$ minimal.
 Then $(p+2,j)\in D_p$, so $w(p+2)>j$, and necessarily $(p+2,w(p)+1)\in D_p$.
 Notice also that, by the minimality of $j$, for all $b<k<j$ we have $(p+1,k)\not\in D(w)$.
 Therefore, for all $b<j'<j$, we have $w^{-1}(j')<p$. \begin{itemize} \item If $w(p+1)>w(p+2)$, we have $w^{-1}(j-1)<p<p+1<p+2<w^{-1}(j)$ and $w(p)<j-1<j<w(p+2)<w(p+1)$, realizing the pattern 21543. \item If $w(p+1)<w(p+2)$: \begin{itemize} \item If $w^{-1}(w(p)+1)<w^{-1}(j)$, we have $w^{-1}(j-1)<p<p+1<p+2<w^{-1}(w(p)+1)<w^{-1}(j)$ and $w(p)<w(p)+1<j-1<j<w(p+1)<w(p+2)$, so we realize the pattern 315624. \item If $w^{-1}(w(p)+1)>w^{-1}(j)$, we have $w^{-1}(j-1)<p<p+1<p+2<w^{-1}(j)<w^{-1}(w(p)+1)$ and $w(p)<w(p)+1<j-1<j<w(p+1)<w(p+2)$, so we realize the pattern 315642. \end{itemize} \end{itemize}

-If there is a region of $D_p \setminus D_p'$ which has a northwest corner that is contained in the $(w(p) + 1)$st column, but the region is not contained in column $w(p) + 1$, the we are in the situation transpose to the previous case.
-We can therefore realize the patterns 21543, 251634 or 261534.
+If there is a region of $D_p \setminus D_p'$ which has a northwest corner that is contained in the $(w(p) + 1)$st column, but the region is not contained in column $w(p) + 1$, then we are in the situation transposed from the previous case.
+We can therefore realize the patterns 21543, 251634, or 261534.